johann-solo/om-go/site/content/blog/2016-11-13-greek-potatoes 2.10.23 PM.md

 ### Directions:

 1. Place the potatoes in a large pot and fill with cold water until the potatoes are completely submerged.
-Bring water to boil and salt the water very generously- simmer until fork tender
+Bring water to boil and salt the water very generously &ndash; simmer until fork tender

 2. While potatoes are boiling chop up all your fresh herbs and onions and place in a bowl along with your lemon juice or vinegar (oregano too if using).